fleverest/elections.dtree/README.md

 ```

     ##   HRNJAK Ethan    MAWSON Greg  REGAN Michael SORENSEN Susan  WILLIAMS Toby
-    ##           0.20           0.18           0.13           0.02           0.33
+    ##           0.09           0.17           0.51           0.00           0.13
     ##     WRIGHT Sue
-    ##           0.14
+    ##           0.10

 We can also take one realisation from the posterior distribution to
-examine it directly, rather than automatically compute the simulated
+examine it directly, rather than automatically compute simulated
-election outcome and aggregate the results.
-To simulate the unobserved
+election outcomes and aggregating the results in a single step.
+To
-`N = length(ballots) - 10` ballots from the posterior predictive
+simulate the unobserved `N = length(ballots) - 10` ballots from the
-distribution we can run the following command:
+posterior predictive distribution, we can run the following command:

 ``` r
 # S3